 "First of all, I'm not using explosives, I'm using magic," Harry corrected as he crossed his arms over his chest and glared up at Heero.
 "And I've already reinforced the walls and ceiling so they won't fall down; it's perfectly safe for me to be in there as I carve deeper into the cliff."

 "Uh-huh… safe?
 Then why are you bleeding again?"

-"It's just a couple of scratches from where I was hit by flying rock chips," Harry replied dismissively.
+"It's just a couple of scratches from where I was hit by flying rock chips," Harry dismissively replied without even bothering to glance down at the small cuts on his arms.
 "They'll be healed up by tomorrow.
 Why haven't you left?"

 "I'm not leaving just yet," Heero replied absently as he pushed away from the cliff and walked into the cave so he could see what the kid had been doing.
 "I have to repair Wing and you need someone to watch over you."

 "I don't need a babysitter; self appointed or otherwise," Harry complained hotly as he followed behind Heero and used his wand to clear the air so that they could see where they were going and breathe without inhaling the floating dust.